 A series of talks organized by the MAK in cooperation with the Arbeiterkammer Wien as part of the MAK FUTURE LAB

-Gernot Mitter, Deputy Head of the Department for Labor and Integration, Arbeiterkammer Wien
+Markus Marterbauer, Head of the Economics and Statistics Department, Arbeiterkammer Wien

 The MAK FUTURE LAB is a creative laboratory founded by the MAK – Austrian Museum of Applied Arts / Contemporary Art.
 Through workshops, lectures, panel discussions, and other formats the MAK FUTURE LAB generates interdisciplinary contributions to a humane shaping and utilization of Digital Modernity.
 It positions design, architecture, and fine art as driving forces of socially, ecologically, culturally, and economically sustainable market economy models.
 Through diverse cooperations, it networks these creative sectors with the fields of science, research, business, and politics.
 The MAK FUTURE LAB aspires to develop both holistic orientation models and strategies for the commons inspired by such models, as well as concrete, innovative business ideas for the future.